cometbft/cometbft-rs/docs/spec/lightclient/detection/README.md

 - a collection of requirements for fork detection in the IBC context.
-In particular it contains a section "Required Changes in ICS 007" with necessary updates to ICS 007 to support CometBFT fork detection
+In particular it contains a section "Required Changes in ICS 007" with necessary updates to ICS 007 to support Tendermint fork detection